top of page

 FAQ

-1. What is the ICN number on EOB?
+2. What is the ICN number on an EOB?

 The ICN number on an EOB or ERA is the payer’s reference number for the processed claim.
-It helps you identify, track, and follow up on a specific processed claim easily.
-On an ERA 835, that payer claim control number is associated with CLP07.
+It helps the billing team identify, track, and follow up on that specific claim.
+Depending on the payer, it may also be labeled as a claim number, reference number, payer claim number, or claim control number.

-You can find the payer ICN on the EOB, ERA reports, or inside the payer portal.
-It is usually listed next to the claim details or payment information.
+You can usually find the payer ICN on the EOB, ERA report, payer portal, remittance advice, or billing software claim detail screen after the payer processes the claim.

-Submitting a corrected claim without the original ICN can confuse the payer system.
-It may not match your previous claim, which often leads to processing delays, rejection, or the claim being treated as new.
+Submitting a corrected claim without the original ICN can create confusion in the payer system.
+The payer may not match the corrected claim to the original claim, which can cause delays, rejection, duplicate claim issues, or the claim being treated as new.